MisterF1x/WeatherAPP/README.md

 The app likely has several key features, including:

--Current weather information: This includes the current temperature, humidity, wind speed, and other relevant details.
+- Current weather information: This includes the current temperature, humidity, wind speed, and other relevant details.

--Forecast information: The app likely provides a forecast for the coming days, including high and low temperatures, precipitation chances, and other details.
+- Forecast information: The app likely provides a forecast for the coming days, including high and low temperatures, precipitation chances, and other details.

--Location selection: Users can select their current location or input a different location to view weather information for that area.
+- Location selection: Users can select their current location or input a different location to view weather information for that area.

--Customization options: Users may be able to customize the app to suit their preferences, such as choosing units of measurement.
+- Customization options: Users may be able to customize the app to suit their preferences, such as choosing units of measurement.

 Overall, web weather app provides users with a convenient and reliable way to